Nonpartisan League: Depression and decline

+Electoral survival and fusion with Democratic party

-The 1920s were economically difficult for farmers, and the NPL's popularity receded.
-However, the populist undercurrent that fueled its meteoric growth revived with the coming of the Great Depression and Dust Bowl conditions of the 1930s.
+However, the populist undercurrent that fueled the NPL's meteoric growth revived with the coming of the Great Depression and Dust Bowl conditions of the 1930s.
 The NPL's William "Wild Bill" Langer was elected to the governorship in 1932 and 1936.
 Langer was later elected to the U.S. Senate, serving from 1940 until his death in 1959.

 By 1950, two factions divided the traditionally left-wing NPL; on one side were the Insurgents, and on the other were the Old Guard.
 The Insurgents aligned liberally with pro-farmers' union, organized labor, and Democratic Party groups.
 The Insurgents wanted to merge the NPL with the North Dakota Democratic Party.
 In 1952, the Insurgents formed the Volunteers for Stevenson Committee, to help elect Adlai Stevenson II, the governor of Illinois and Democratic nominee for president.
 The Old Guard, also known as the Capitol Crowd, were more conservative, anti-farmers' union, anti-labor, and pro-Republican segment of the league, these members wanted to keep the Nonpartisan League aligned with the Republican Party; they supported General Dwight D. Eisenhower in the 1952 presidential race.
 Over the following four years, legislative polarization grew and the Nonpartisan League eventually split in two.
 In 1956, the Nonpartisan League formally merged with the state Democratic Party, creating the North Dakota Democratic-Nonpartisan League Party, while much of the League's base joined the North Dakota Republican Party.
 The Democratic-Nonpartisan League Party introduced a unified slate of candidates for statewide offices and adopted a liberal platform that included the repeal of the Taft–Hartley Act, creation of a minimum wage of $1.25 an hour, and a graduated land tax on property worth $20,000 or more.
 In May 1956, the Democratic Convention accepted the Nonpartisan League's candidates and adopted its platform, fully unifying the two parties into one.

 Although the Democrats were still in the minority in the state government, the number of Democrats in the state legislature increased greatly.
 Before the league moved into the Democratic Party, there were only five Democrats among the 162 members of both houses of the legislature in 1955.
 By 1957, the number grew to 28, and in 1959 the numbers continued to grow, reaching 67.